information-safety/information-safety.github.io/resources.md

 Videos, podcasts and other media.

 * [The Safety of Work](https://safetyofwork.com) - a now biweekly podcast where Drew Rae and David Provan, two safety practitioners and researchers, review academic research and discuss the implications for safety management
-* [The Key to High Performance: What the Data Says](https://www.youtube.com/watch?v=RBuPlMTXuFc&t=25s) - Nicole Forgren presents results of her research at DevOps Enterprise Summit San Francisco 2017
+* [The Key to High Performance: What the Data Says](https://www.youtube.com/watch?v=RBuPlMTXuFc&t=25s) - Nicole Forsgren presents results of her research at DevOps Enterprise Summit San Francisco 2017
 * [2019 Accelerate State of DevOps Report](https://research.google/pubs/pub48455/) - the latest (and likely last) State of DevOps Report produced under the direction of Nicole Forsgren
 * The [STPA Handbook](https://psas.scripts.mit.edu/home/materials/) - a whitepaper written by Nancy Leveson and John Thomas to help practitioners learn to use STPA